stem-club-of-america/SCOA/labs/README.md

     - This Raspberry Pi project extends the Binary display with the addition of five push buttons to build a calculator capable of adding two 4-bit numbers and displaying them to the LEDs.

 4. [Message Board](./message_board/)
-    - This project is a very small project that builds a socket between from client to server for posting  messages.
+    - This project is a very small project that builds a socket between a client and a server for posting messages.

 5. [Analog Sensors](./analog_sensors/)
     - This project utilizes the MCP3002 Analog to Digital Converter (ADC) to read from a temperature and light sensor.